-According to the Bureau of Labor Statistics (BLS), roughly 78,000 workers in Wisconsin are hurt on the job each year.
-Among the most common types of work-related injuries suffered by clients include:
+According to the Bureau of Labor Statistics (BLS), the most common work-related injuries suffered by clients include:

 - Injuries due to slips, trips, and falls;

 - Crushing injuries due to being struck by or against an object;

 - Electrocutions and chemical or thermal burns;

 - Severe cuts and amputations of limbs or body parts;